Welcome to

-Broadleaf is an award-winning Family Hub in the heart of the New Forest, dedicated to children who are educated at home.
+Broadleaf is an award-winning organisation in the heart of the New Forest, offering neurodivergent-led community support for children, young people and their families.

 Changemaker of the Year 2025